Joy Burch: Political career

 She was re-elected at the 2012 election.

 Burch faced controversy when it was alleged that her chief of staff briefed the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU) on matters regarding ACT Policing which are still under investigation.
 She resigned as Minister for Police and Emergency Services in December 2015 before resigning from all other ministerial positions a month later in January 2016.
 She then became Deputy Speaker and Government Whip.

 Burch was again re-elected at the 2016 election, and was subsequently elected Speaker of the ACT Legislative Assembly. and she was elected Speaker of the Australian Capital Territory Legislative Assembly.

-Burch was again re-elected at the 2020 Australian Capital Territory general election, receiving the highest vote of any candidate in the Brindabella Electorate, and obtaining a significant swing towards her.
+Burch was again re-elected at the 2020 Australian Capital Territory election, receiving the highest vote of any candidate in the Brindabella Electorate, and obtaining a significant swing towards her.
 She was re-elected Speaker of the ACT Legislative Assembly for the tenth parliament.